davenquinn/xenoliths/paper/text/chapters/05-discussion.md

 beneath the entire coastal central California and offshore region (see above).
-These studies further suggest that the Monterey “dangling slab” currently corresponds to the high-wave speed anomaly of the southern Sierra Nevada-Great Valley region (Fig. 1), commonly called the “Isabella anomaly”.
+These studies further suggest that the Monterey “dangling slab” currently corresponds to the high-wave speed anomaly of the southern Sierra Nevada-Great Valley region [@fig:context], commonly called the “Isabella anomaly”.
 However, seismological and geodynamic studies much more rigorously show that this anomaly represents the convectively mobilized mantle wedge, or mantle lithosphere, derived from beneath the